Chester Bennington: Early life

-Chester Charles Bennington was born on March 20, 1976, in Phoenix, Arizona.
-His mother was a nurse, while his father was a police detective who worked on child sexual abuse cases.
-Bennington took an interest in music at a young age, citing the bands Depeche Mode and Stone Temple Pilots as his earliest inspirations, and dreamed of becoming a member of Stone Temple Pilots, which he later achieved when he became their lead singer.
-Bennington was a victim of sexual abuse from an older male friend when he was seven years old.
-He was afraid to ask for help because he did not want people to think he was gay or lying, and the abuse continued until he was 13 years old.
-Years later, he revealed the abuser's identity to his father, but chose not to press charges.
+Chester Charles Bennington was born in Phoenix, Arizona, on March 20, 1976, to a mother who worked as a nurse and a father who investigated child sexual abuse cases as a police detective.
+He had two sisters and an older brother.
+Bennington took an interest in music at a young age, citing the bands Depeche Mode and Stone Temple Pilots as his earliest inspirations.
+He dreamed of becoming a member of Stone Temple Pilots, and would later become their lead singer for a time.
+At age seven, an older male friend sexually abused him.
+Bennington was afraid to ask for help, not wanting people to think he was gay or a liar, and the abuse continued until age 13.
+Years later, he revealed the abuser's name to his father but chose not to press charges.

 Bennington's parents divorced when he was 11 years old.
 The abuse and his situation at home affected him so much that he felt the urge to "kill everybody and run away".
-To comfort himself, he drew pictures and wrote poetry and songs.
-After the divorce, Bennington's father gained custody of him.
-Bennington started abusing alcohol, marijuana, opium, cocaine, meth, and LSD.
-He was physically bullied in high school.
-In an interview, he said that he was "knocked around like a rag doll at school, for being skinny and looking different".
-At the age of 17, Bennington moved in with his mother.
-He was banned from leaving the house for a time when his mother discovered his drug activity.
-He worked at a Burger King branch before starting his career as a professional musician.
+To comfort himself, Bennington drew pictures and wrote poetry and songs.
+After the divorce, his father gained custody of him.
+Bennington started using alcohol, marijuana, opium, cocaine, meth, and LSD.
+He was bullied in high school, stating in an interview that he was "knocked around like a rag doll at school, for being skinny and looking different".
+In 1993, at the age of 17, Bennington moved in with his mother.
+He was banned from leaving the house for a time when she discovered his drug use.
+He worked at a local Burger King before starting his career as a professional musician.

 Career

 Early acts

 Bennington first began singing with a band called Sean Dowdell and His Friends?, and together they released an eponymous three-track cassette in 1993.
-Later, Dowdell and Bennington moved on to form a new band, Grey Daze, a post-grunge band from Phoenix, Arizona.
+Later, Dowdell and Bennington moved on to form a post-grunge band called Grey Daze.
 The band recorded a demo in 1993 and two albums: Wake Me in 1994, and ...No Sun Today in 1997.
 Bennington left Grey Daze in 1998.